Dixons Retail

-Dixons Retail plc was one of the largest consumer electronics retailers in Europe.
-In the United Kingdom, the company operated Currys, Currys Digital, PC World (with stores increasingly dual branded 'Currys PC World'), Dixons Travel and its service brand Knowhow.
+Dixons Retail plc was one of the largest consumer electronics retailers in Europe, which merged with Carphone Warehouse in 2014 to create Dixons Carphone, which was renamed Currys plc in 2021.
+In the United Kingdom, the company operated Currys, Currys Digital, PC World (with stores increasingly dual-branded Currys PC World), Dixons Travel and its service brand Knowhow.

-Dixons Retail's Nordic and central European business was operated under the Elkjøp umbrella, and it also operated Kotsovolos in Greece.
-The company was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index until its merger with Carphone Warehouse on 7 August 2014 to create Dixons Carphone.
+At the time of the merger in 2014, Dixons Retail had 530 outlets in the United Kingdom and Ireland and 322 in Northern Europe.
+Its Nordic and central European business was operated under the Elkjøp umbrella, and it also operated Kotsovolos in Greece.
+The company was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index.

-At the time of its merger in 2014, Dixons Retail had 530 outlets in the United Kingdom and Ireland and 322 in Northern Europe.

-The company, formerly known as Dixons Group plc and later DSG International plc, specialised in selling mass market technology consumer electronics products, audio video equipment, PCs, small and large domestic appliances, photographic equipment, communication products and related financial and after sales services (e.g. extended service agreements, set up and installation and repairs).
+The company, formerly known as Dixons Group plc and later DSG International plc, specialised in selling mass market technology consumer electronics products, audio video equipment, PCs, small and large domestic appliances, photographic equipment, communication products and related financial and after-sales services such as extended service agreements, product set-up and installation, and repairs.

-It also sold other products and services, electrical products, spares, mobile services and extended warranties.

 History

 Early years

-Dixons was founded as a photographic studio by Charles Kalms and Michael Mindel in the High Street in Southend under the name of Dixons Studios Limited, a company registered in October 1937 with share capital of £100.
+Dixons was founded as a photographic studio by Charles Kalms and Michael Mindel in High Street in Southend under the name of Dixons Studios Limited, a company registered in October 1937 with a share capital of £100.
 The name Dixons, selected randomly from the telephone directory, was sufficiently short to fit above the small shop front.
 In the early 1940s, Dixons set up seven studios around London but by the end of the Second World War the business had been reduced to a single studio in Edgware.
 Stanley Kalms, the son of the founder, joined the business in 1948 and started advertising direct sales in the press, with postal ordering and delivery.

-In 1950, the company began to sell cameras, and in 1957, opened a new head office to:
+In 1950, the company began to sell cameras.
+In 1957, it opened a head office to house the staff now dealing with 60,000 mail order customers and to centralise buying.